Charles Floyd (explorer): Legacy

 Floyd's Bluff is currently within the city limits of Sioux City, Iowa.
 The Sergeant Floyd Monument was declared a U.S. National Historic Landmark in 1960.
 This monument is now located in a 23 acre park that offers visitors a view of the Missouri River valley.
 Floyd's final resting place is located on old U.S. Highway 75, in the southern part of Sioux City, Iowa, in the United States.

-After Floyd's expedition journal was published in 1894, new interest was taken in him and his grave-marker was stolen by thieves.
+After Floyd's expedition journal was published in 1894, new interest was taken in him and his grave-marker was stolen.
 He was re-buried once more on August 20, 1895, with a monument.
 A marble cornerstone three feet wide and seven feet long was placed in 1900.
 When the obelisk of white sandstone standing 100 ft high was completed on May 30, 1901, Floyd's grave was moved for the fourth time to rest nearby.
 It was designated a National Historic Landmark on June 30, 1960.

 Charles Floyd is the namesake of Floyd County, Iowa.
+The town of Sergeant Bluff is named in honor of Floyd.
 The Interstate 129 bridge between Sioux City and South Sioux City, Nebraska is named the Sergeant Floyd Memorial Bridge in his honor.